Pabl0Parra/JobMatchv2/README.en.md

 ## Introduction

-- JobMatch is an application that allows you to create new job relationships in a Tinder-style.
+- JobMatch is an application that allows you to find a new job in a Tinder-style.
 You can register as a candidate or as a company looking for new employees.
 - Once your profile is created, you can view job offers (if you are looking for a job) or view candidates that meet the requirements your company needs.
 - When a match is made, a chat is created, giving the opportunity to get to know each other and see if there is a possibility of establishing a job relationship.